Expression Engine

 tls_version

-For detected TLS flows, the SSL/TLS version can be tested.
+The TLS version.
 The values are usually represented using hexadecimal values, for example, TLS v1.3 would be: 0x0303.

 tunnel_type